-124 1998; Chu et al., 2002), which limited aerosol climate research by spatial coverage (Bright and spatial resolution, and insufficient validation through ground-based observations before 2000 (Hsu et al., 2017).
-Many studies have only investigated the trends and distributions of aerosols after 2000

-Gueymard, 2019).
+- 124 2019).
 Satellite remote sensing overcomes the limitations of spatial coverage.
-The the lack of long-term and global cover AOD products, which is the bottleneck for aerosol climate change detection and attributions.
+The AVHRR has been - 125 used to retrieve AOD since 1980, but it is limited by a few channel number, low spatial resolution, - and insufficient validation through ground-based observations before 2000 (Hsu et al., 2017).
+Many - studies have only investigated the trends and distributions of aerosols after 2000 (Bösenberg and - 128 Matthias, 2003; Winker et al., 2013; Xia et al., 2016; Tian et al., 2023), because of the lack of long- - term and global cover AOD products, which is the bottleneck for aerosol climate change detection - 130 and attributions.

-AVHRR has been used to retrieve AOD since 1980, but it is limited by a few channel number, low to derive AOD.
+To overcome these limitations and enrich aerosol data, alternative observation data could be utilized to derive AOD.
 Atmospheric horizontal visibility is a suitable alternative (Wang et al., 2009; Zhang et al., 2020), because it has the advantages of the long-term records with a large number of stations worldwide.